-Hollywood knows how to make commercially successful movies out of unpromising source material: Adaptation Decay
+Hollywood knows how to make commercially successful movies out of unpromising source material: Pragmatic Adaptation

 .
 Sometimes their source material is not only non-fiction but isn't even a narrative.
 That doesn't seem to deter Hollywood from making romantic comedies out of advice books.
 Normally the plot will center on a character following, overtly or otherwise, the advice in the book, but there are In Name Only

-exceptions, such as Everything You Always Wanted To Know About Sex *
+exceptions, such as Everything You Always Wanted To Know About Sex note

 - Woody Allen's movie of Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) is an unusual example in that it's a series of seven disconnected sketches.
 Even so, they have almost nothing to do with the book.

 - Mean Girls is based on "Queen Bees & Wannabees" by Rosalind Wiseman, a guide for parents of adolescent girls.

 - The 1960 comedy School For Scoundrels (and by extension the 2006 remake) was based on Stephen Potter's satirical advice book The Theory and Practice of Gamesmanship: The Art of Winning Games Without Actually Cheating and its sequels Lifemanship and One-Upmanship.

 - On the day he died, John Belushi signed on to be in the film adaptation of The Joy Of Sex.
 He was high on cocaine at the time.